 top of page

-The Temple of Apollo, 6th cent.
+The Temple of Apollo, one of the oldest stone temples in Greece, reflecting Corinth’s ancient history and importance.
+6th cent.
 BCE

-Duration: 8 hours.
+Duration: Approximately 8 hours

 canal.jpg